• Skip to main content

 Staying hydrated and drinking plenty of water is vital to combat calcium oxalate crystals in the kidneys

-It may help to include some citrus beverages, like lemonade and orange juice.
+At the first sign of a kidney stone, it may help to include some citrus beverages, like lemonade and orange juice.
 The citrate in these beverages helps block calcium oxalate crystal formation.

 Diet

 Ideally, obtain calcium from eating foods, since some studies have linked taking calcium supplements to calcium oxalate crystals.
 Men 50 and older should get 1,000 milligrams (mg) of calcium per day, along with 800 to 1,000 international units (IU) of vitamin D to help the body absorb the calcium.
 Woman 50 and older should get 1,200 milligrams (mg) of calcium per day, along with 800 to 1,000 international units (IU) of vitamin D to help the body absorb the calcium.
+Eating foods that have calcium, rather than using calcium food supplements, is strongly suggested.

 High-Sodium Diet